Today you're going to learn how to fix various SIM provisioning error messages (FAST).

 Believe it or not, in most cases, you can quickly solve the problem by yourself.

-In fact, these are the exact techniques that I used to get rid of this error.
+In fact, these are the exact techniques that I used to get rid of the sim card error.

 But before I share it with you,

 First, let's take a look at what does it mean "SIM not provisioned" / "Phone not allowed for voice", and why these error messages happen in the first place.

 When the error message "Sim not provisioned mm2" or "Sim not provisioned for voice" is shown on display, your cellphone allows emergency calls only.

 You won't be able to send a text or dial anyone except for 911 as long as the phone shows available carrier network signal strength.

 However, you should be able to use your smartphone or tablet without any problem for messaging and WiFi calls using applications like Viber, WhatsApp, or Signal.

 So how do you fix SIM not provisioned?

 Employing the quick fix steps I'm about to share with you in this guide.